riyalchandrakar/Full-Stack/README.md

    npm install

-Note:you can skip step 4 & 5 if you don't want to create your own connection string and stripe API key.
+Note: you can skip step 4 & 5 if you don't want to create your own connection string and stripe API key.

 step 4: Configure database connection: